rabeeh-ta/Kerala-Syllabus-CS-practicals/README.md

 #### Windows Users.

-Setting a C++ workspace on a windows system is a huge pain in the a😩s .
+Setting a C++ or mySQL workspace on a windows machine is a huge pain in the 😵 .
 So what i recommend you do is, going online and finding an IDE is much more easy and will work perfectly fine.

 Some good ones that i found :

+> C++ IDE online

 - [cpp.sh](http://cpp.sh/)